ray-project/ray/docker/base-deps/README.md

 ## About
-This is an internal iamge that has the system-level dependencies for `Ray` and the `Ray Autoscaler`.
+This is an internal image that has the system-level dependencies for `Ray` and the `Ray Autoscaler`.
 The `ray-deps` image is built on top of this.
 This image is built periodically or when dependencies are added.
+[Find the Dockerfile here.](https://github.com/ray-project/ray/blob/master/docker/base-deps/Dockerfile)